avksmit2/visited-places/README.md

   <!-- 1. convert the input to an integer
     * input example: "5"
     * output example: 5 -->
+  1. make sure the user is putting in a number
+    * input example: "a"
+    * output example: "please enter a positive integer"
   1. display the result to the user
     * input example: 5
     * output example: 5